About Me; Marina Graham

-Geometry is a natural extension of the work of a sculptor and since 2010 I have been engaged in a thorough investigation of the geometry of Avebury Henge, which is just a few miles from where I live.
+Geometry is a natural extension of the work of a sculptor and since 2010 I have been engaged in a thorough investigation of the geometry of Avebury Henge, which is just a few miles from where I lived for 20 years.
 To begin with I worked with a ruler, a compass and a pencil on A2 sized drawings on a Google Earth view of Avebury.

 I soon realised I could never test my hypotheses about the geometry accurately enough to reduce potential ambiguities in its significance without the help of a very detailed aerial view of Avebury.
 Fortunately I was given one.
 It was incorporated into a piece of graphics software with layers showing the positions of the surviving stones, Alexander Keiller’s concrete markers, the missing stones and various other features.